MarcoLuw/ggform-generator/docs/questionGeneratedPrompt.md

   },
   ...
 ]
+- No additional text or formatting, just the JSON list.
+- If any doubles quotes are present in the json output, except for the keys and values, they must be changed to single quotes.
+- Remove any unnecessary whitespace or newlines in the output.

 ## Example Guidance for the AI (if helpful):
 - Use clues from the **Collocation** and **Context** fields to build realistic, scenario-based questions.